p@rsons_world of Bardney

 there is a similar word for a monastery; "Debre".

-It is interesting that an Arabic word might have been used to identify a medieval monastic building
+It is intriguing that an Arabic word might have been used to identify a medieval monastic building in Lincolnshire.

-though whether the origin lies with the Desert Fathers or the Crusaders, is open to debate.
+Whether the origin may lie with the Desert Fathers or the Crusaders remains a question.

 Bardney Abbey: remains of a Benedictine monastery.